I. Background on Technology Usage

 IV.
 Lesson Duration, Times and Scheduling

-I. Background: Before I started touring again, I taught private in-person guitar lessons in my spare time from 2009 to 2012 and enjoyed it a lot.
+I. Background on Technology Usage: Before I started touring again, I taught private in-person guitar lessons in my spare time from 2009 to 2012 and enjoyed it a lot.
 However, I had to stop giving in-person lessons due to being gone on tour all the time.
-To accommodate students who wanted to continue lessons, I began teaching lessons via Skype and continue to do so because of the flexibility it affords my students and I in scheduling our lesson times.
+To accommodate students who wanted to continue lessons, I began teaching lessons via Skype, a practice I have continued due to the flexibility it affords me and my students in scheduling our lesson times.

 In addition to Skype, I also produce supplemental videos to reinforce concepts covered during our lessons.
-After watching a TED talk on using video to flip the classroom and reinvent education, I also started making short supplemental video recordings to reinforce concepts covered during lesson.
-These supplemental videos allow students to review the examples covered in the lesson as many times as needed until they get it right, whether the subject is music, mathematics, or physics.
-While I wasn't surprised by students improving after having a chance to study the lesson videos, I was surprised—and excited—to observe just how quickly students improved by simply reviewing the video that their own pace.
+After watching a TED talk on using video to flip the classroom and reinvent education, I learned that supplemental videos allow students to review the examples covered in the lesson as many times as need until they get it right, whether the subject is music, mathematics, or physics.
+While I wasn't surprised by students improving after having a chance to study the lesson videos, I was surprised—and excited—to observe the rate at which students improved by simply reviewing the video that their own pace.
 With this simple development, I am expanding my teaching schedule and accepting more students for guitar lessons without sacrificing quality of instruction.

 III.
 Required Materials: The following materials should be purchased for the start of the first lesson.
-The first six items listed here can be found at most musical instrument stores:
+For guitar players, the first six items listed here can be found at most musical instrument stores: